 It’s also important to remember that when you do remove your mascara before bed, do so gently.
 Aggressive rubbing may cause your lashes to fall off.
 Instead of vigorously rubbing at your eyes, use a gentle, oil-based makeup remover, along with a cotton pad, to get rid of all the makeup around your eye area.

 2. Poor product choice

 Eyelash curlers are one of the products used to give your lashes a more enhanced look.
 However, if done for longer than 20 seconds or too often, they can irritate the lashes, raising the risk of them falling out.

 Eyelash extensions are glued to the root of one’s actual eyelashes.
 Whilst they enhance your look, the tension may also cause loss of lashes.
-It’s best to not use the products too often and to give your eyelashes a break.
+It’s best to not use the product too often and give your eyelashes a break.